plone/plone.restapi/docs/source/endpoints/translations.md

 ## Creating a translation from an existing content

-The `POST` content endpoint to a folder is also capable of linking this new content with an exising translation using two parameters: `translationOf` and `language`.
+The `POST` content endpoint to a folder is also capable of linking this new content with an existing translation using two parameters: `translationOf` and `language`.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests